 Some of his awards include the Master Artist Medal from the Woodson Art Gallery of Wausau Wisconsin, and the 2016 Northwest Luminary for sculpture recognition from the Museum of Northwest Art.
 Angell received the first prize award for illustration from the Victoria and Albert Museum in 2006.
 His sculpture "Stretching Kestrel" received the Chilmark Award from the National Sculpture Society an organization of which he is an elected Fellow.

 Angell has been recognized for his public service and to this end he has devoted time and energy to The Nature Conservancy and other organizations seeking to restore and sustain a quality environment.
 Angell served as Board Chair of the Washington Chapter of The Nature Conservancy, receiving this national organization's highest award of the Golden Oak Leaf for his work in establishing the Skagit River Bald Eagle Natural Area.
 Likewise he was recognized as a Champion of Puget Sound by the Puget Sound Keeper's Alliance in 2014.
 His outreach with both his writing and artwork resulted in his election into the Hall of Fame of the Department of Communications at the University of Washington.
+Angell also received the Finestone Award from New York University, recognizing his conservation efforts. in June of 2018, he had the honor of delivering the 2018 commencement address to the University of Washington School of Communications graduating class.
+The title of the speech is best summarized as "Who Will We Become?"

 Writing and illustrating more than a dozen books related to nature, he has received the Washington State Writers Award for four of his works including Birds of Prey of the Pacific Northwest Slope, Ravens, Crows, Magpies and Jays (University of Washington Press) and In the Company of Crows and Ravens (Yale University Press).
 His most recent book, The House of Owls (Yale University Press) received the 2015 National Outdoor Book Award for nature and the environment writing.
 His book Puget Sound Through an Artist's Eye (University of Washington Press) is a collection of his artistic works in stone, bronze and line along with a narrative that describes his artistic response to the region he lives in.